bgamari/ghc-wiki-import/commentary/compiler/cmm-type.md

   | HpcTicksLabel Module       -- Per-module table of tick locations
   | HpcModuleNameLabel         -- Per-module name of the module for Hpc
+  | HpcModuleOffsetLabel Module-- Per-module offset of the module for Hpc (dynamically generated)

   deriving (Eq, Ord)
 ```

 ### Sections and Directives